 Mold problems in buildings are a result of water and moisture problems.
 Renters need to operate the heating and ventilation systems to reduce water condensation.
-Renters need to notify landlords promptly, in writing, of any water leaks or moisture problems.
-If there is a water leak or moisture problem, it should be fixed by the landlord.
-Your local building and code enforcement official may take action if building problems are not addressed - they won't respond to mold complaints, so it's important to stress the source of the water problem.
+Renters need to notify landlords promptly, in writing, of any water leaks or moisture buildup due to building problems.
+If there is a building problem, it should be fixed by the landlord.
+Your county or city building code enforcement official may take action if building problems are not addressed - they won't respond to mold complaints, so it's important to stress the source of the water problem.

 If you rent your home, you are covered by the Residential Landlord-Tenant Act (RCW 59.18).
 The Washington State Office of the State Attorney General does not handle consumer complaints about issues covered by the Residential Landlord-Tenant Act.
-They do provided a list of resources for those seeking information regarding residential landlord/tenant issues.
+They do provide a list of landlord-tenant resources for those seeking information.

 Resources for Resolving Problems